UMI3D/UMI3D-SDK-Documentation/docs/pages/api-reference/index.md

 3. [UserCapture](./UserCapture)
 4. [Collaboration](./Collaboration)

-More API descriptions to come soon.

 ![image.png](./img/architecture.png)

 ## Packages

 The SDK is exported in three packages:

-- Common: Contains all the UMI3D network standardization
+- **Common** - Contains all the UMI3D network standardization
-- EDK: Contains all classes for UMI3D environment design and hosting on a server
+- **EDK** - Contains all classes for UMI3D environment design and hosting on a server
-- CDK: Contains all classes for UMI3D environments access through a browser
+- **CDK** - Contains all classes for UMI3D environments access through a browser

 To develop an environment you'll need Common+EDK, to develop a browser you need Common+CDK.